Little Women (1933 film): Adaptations and legacy

-With the film’s success, Madame Alexander produced and sold Little Women dolls.
-Around the same time, a United Press correspondent staying in Paris claimed that women’s fashion was beginning to hark back to old-fashioned styles because of the film.
+With the film's success, Madame Alexander produced and sold Little Women dolls.
+Around the same time, a United Press correspondent staying in Paris claimed that women's fashion was beginning to hark back to old-fashioned styles because of the film.
 The film was also incorporated into school programs.
-In 1947 Hepburn played Jo for a radio dramatization of the story, while the other actresses occasionally appeared as their characters in additional radio dramatizations.
-When it was remade in 1949 by MGM, Cukor declined working as the director because he felt it would not be as charming as the 1933 version because Hepburn was not cast as Jo.
+In 1947 Hepburn played Jo for a radio dramatization of the story.
+The other actresses occasionally appeared as their characters in additional radio dramatizations.

+When it was remade in 1949 by MGM, Cukor declined working as the director because he felt it would not be as charming as the 1933 version, because Hepburn was not cast as Jo.
 The script was almost identical to the script of the 1933 version.
 Once it was released, Cukor felt it lacked “magic”.

 López-Rodríguez claims that of the 1933, 1949, and 1994 adaptations, “the Jo March closer to Alcott’s description is Katharine Hepburn”.
 Other filmmakers wanted to release films that had a similar mood to the 1933 Little Women.
 Anne of Green Gables (1934) was produced to achieve this effect.